cockroachdb/docs/src/current/v23.1/molt-verify.md

 docs_area: migrate
 ---

-The MOLT Verify tool checks for post-migration data discrepancies between a source and a target database.
+The MOLT Verify tool checks for data discrepancies between a source and a target database during a [database migration](migration-overview.html).

 The tool performs the following verifications to ensure post-migration data integrity: